shidel/FDI/README.md

     Zip file warnings cannot be suppressed.

     Will not detect Current OS version when it was installed to a directory other than the default "C:\FDOS" directory.
+Might add some common locations to check later.
+Might not.
+We will see.